matchyc/matchyc.github.io/_pages/about.md

 My name is Meng Chen, and I am a postgraduate student in computer science at Fudan University, working under the guidance of [Kai Zhang](https://kay21s.github.io/) in the [DASLab](https://daslab.fudan.edu.cn/main.htm), led by [X. Sean Wang](https://daslab.fudan.edu.cn/61/83/c26852a287107/page.htm).
 I earned my Bachelor's degree in Data Science and Big Data Technologies from Beijing University of Posts and Telecommunications (BUPT), where I was honored with the National Scholarship (rank-1) during my third year.
 My research journey also began during my third year as an undergraduate under the mentorship of [Ting Bai](https://tbbaby.github.io/baiting_index.html), [Jingyu Wang](https://jericwang.github.io/), whose guidance I value greatly, personally.

 Currently, I am a research intern at Microsoft Research Asia, mentored by [Baotong Lu](https://baotonglu.github.io/).

+Focusing on fast inference for LLMs, the property of sparsity and also large-scale vector search.

-I am actively seeking a PhD position for Fall 2025.
+I am actively seeking a PhD position for 2025 Fall or very suitable job position.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.